- Home

 1. Rowing

-Rowing provides a full-body workout and can help to improve strength and endurance.
-But, unlike exercises like running, football, and netball, rowing doesn’t involve high-impact movements – nor does it require extreme mobility.
-This makes it a suitable option for anyone with joint concerns.
+Rowing provides a full-body workout and can help improve strength and endurance.
+But, unlike exercises like running, football, and netball, rowing doesn’t involve high-impact movements, nor does it require extreme mobility.
+This makes it suitable for anyone with joint concerns.

 2. Yoga

-Depending on the style and pace, yoga can get your heart pumping with very little strain on joints.
-Even more intense forms of yoga (such as Vinyasa), remain low-impact.
+Depending on the style and pace, yoga can get your heart pumping with minimal joint strain.
+Even more intense forms of yoga (such as Vinyasa) remain low-impact.

-Not only is yoga good for helping people avoid injury from exercise, but it can also help to improve body aches and pains.
-For example, studies have found that yoga can improve symptoms of fibromyalgia (a long-term condition that causes pain across the body) and help to slow the progression of rheumatoid arthritis.
+Not only is yoga good for helping people avoid injury from exercise, but it can also reduce body aches and pains.
+For example, studies have found yoga can improve symptoms of fibromyalgia (a long-term condition that causes pain across the body) and help slow the progression of rheumatoid arthritis.

-Other benefits of yoga include its ability to help lower blood pressure and blood sugar levels, increase strength and flexibility, lower stress, and boost mood.
+Other potential benefits of yoga include its ability to lower blood pressure and blood sugar levels, increase strength and flexibility, lower stress, and boost mood.

 3. Step aerobics